Privileged Access Management (PAM) for MSSPs Using AWS

 AWS secures the infrastructure, but MSSPs must still secure their own applications.

 The Impact of the Two-Tier Security Model

 AWS, like most major cloud infrastructure providers, works on a “two-tier” security policy.
 They defend the infrastructure itself, including the network and underlying hardware.
-The service provider client has to establish security policies and enforcement mechanisms that are adequate to fulfill their business objectives.
+The service provider-client has to establish security policies and enforcement mechanisms that are adequate to fulfill their business objectives.

-Service providers have to provision their solution to individual customers on top of AWS.
+Service providers have to provide their solutions to individual customers on top of AWS.
 There are many factors involved in delivering a secure service, including operations like malware scanning and applying patches.
 However, management of privileged users emerges as one of the most critical tasks for security.
 The service provider needs to be sure that only the right people can access the administrative back ends that power their solutions.
 Without this kind of control, vulnerabilities abound.